Toggle Contrast

 Neglect

 Walsall Safeguarding Partnership (WSP) has identified Neglect as one of its key priorities and therefore a Neglect Strategy was implemented to drive development and improvement around tackling Neglect in Walsall .
 The overarching aim of the strategy is for practitioners to be able to identify Neglect at the earliest possible opportunity.
-The Neglect Strategy is currently being refreshed and once updated it will be added to this page.

 To heighten partners awareness in respect of neglect the See, Hear and Respond to Child Neglect Conference took place in May 2023 – ‘Be part of making a difference’.
+To view the videos of the conference go to Training & Learning pages.

 Definition of Neglect